dimforge/nalgebra.rs/docs/cg_recipes.md

 so-called *homogeneous coordinates*, they do not have provide strong guarantees regarding their properties.
-For example, a method that takes a `Matrix4` in argument cannot have the guarantee that it is a pure rotation, an ispometry, or even an arbitrary but invertible transformation!
+For example, a method that takes a `Matrix4` in argument cannot have the guarantee that it is a pure rotation, an isometry, or even an arbitrary but invertible transformation!
 That's why all the [transformation types](../points_and_transformations/#transformations) are recommended instead of raw matrices.